Ferdyboi/Ferdyboi/README.md

 ### \***\*Creating the Database Table\*\***

-Create a table named *tripsph* inside your MySQL database using the following code.
+Create a table named *trips* inside your MySQL database using the following code.

 import the tripsph.sql from C:\xampp\htdocs\TripsPH_Dashboard\assets\db\tripsph.sql to the sql section